 This class is designed to introduce the student to the fundamentals of e-commerce.
-Java and C# will be used to develop business-based application projects which use the internet to disseminate and capture information from the World Wide Web.
+Java will be used to develop business-based application projects which use the internet to disseminate and capture information from the World Wide Web.
 This course has a required laboratory.
-Prerequisite: BUS 320.
-Co-requisite: BUS 306.
-Spring.
+Prerequisite: MIS 210 or MIS 220 and BUS 320.
+Spring, alternate years.